MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/manage-work-items.md

 Analytics views provide a powerful way to visualize and analyze your work items.
 You can use  create custom reports and dashboards to track progress, identify trends, and make data-driven decisions.

+For more information, see [What is Analytics?](../../report/powerbi/what-is-analytics.md).

 ## Best Practices

-Work items are an integral part of the development process.
-You can use work items to track different types of work, such as user stories, product backlog items, tasks, test cases, bugs, and more.
 There are best practices to help you effectively manage work items for development processes including:

 - [Agile](../work-items/guidance/agile-process-workflow.md)
 - [Scrum](../work-items/guidance/scrum-process-workflow.md)